Brief Case

 Nature Of God’s Aid

-So, how does God come to our aid when life gets difficult?
+So, how does God come to our aid during tough times?

-He helps us cope with our afflictions by delivering peace, hope, comfort, strength, and stamina as we walk in harmony with him.
+He helps us cope with our distress by delivering peace, hope, comfort, strength, and stamina as we walk in harmony with him.

 He resolves our situation in accordance with the designs and objectives of his plans for us and the people in our orbit.